PranavPatil7/Netflix_backend_Implementation/README.md

 ## Dataset

-In order to simulate a real scenario, we pick up from [Kaggle](https://www.kaggle.com/) an [IMDB dataset](https://www.kaggle.com/PromptCloudHQ/imdb-data) with 1,000 of the most popular movies on IMDB in the last 10 years.
-In this dataset are structured a lot of information about movies, however, to simplify our implementation we took only some of them.
+In order to simulate a real scenario, I pick up from [Kaggle](https://www.kaggle.com/) an [IMDB dataset](https://www.kaggle.com/PromptCloudHQ/imdb-data) with 1,000 of the most popular movies on IMDB in the last 10 years.
+In this dataset are structured a lot of information about movies, however, to simplify our implementation I took only some of them.

 ![IMDB Dataset](./assets/imdb-dataset.png)

-We also designed a script to filter this dataset and build a populated database schema for our microservices.
+I also designed a script to filter this dataset and build a populated database schema for our microservices.

 ## Architecture

 ![Architecture](./assets/architecture.png)

-Here we propose a domain driven architecture with microservices.
-In order to solve a non-functional requirement we implemented a [Kafka](https://kafka.apache.org/) communication between some services.
+Here I propose a domain driven architecture with microservices.
+In order to solve a non-functional requirement I implemented a [Kafka](https://kafka.apache.org/) communication between some services.

 All microservices are coded with Python 3.7+, [Flask web framework](https://flask.palletsprojects.com/en/1.1.x/) and [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) priciples.